 - interactive case-based teaching and skills assessment workshops,

-- a presentation of the Literature search, including answering questions and providing a short one-page summary of the findings and a bibliography,
+- presentation of the Literature search, including answering questions and providing a short two-page summary of the findings and a bibliography,

 - a reflective review of practice.

 This paper centres around a three-day residential course held in Christchurch as follows;

 N1 - February 21, 22, 23